FREQUENTLY ASKED QUESTIONS

 Can you adjust the incline of the machine?

 Yes, the rear elevation supports allow for a slope adjustment of 0-11 degrees.
 The large model DC6 has an easy lift/lower four position adjustment.

-Does the dog need a leash or harness?
+Does the dog need a harness?

 No, your dog should always run freely with slack in the lead.
 It is not recommended to ever use a harness of any type.
 In fact a harness makes learning more difficult because the loose lead is used to maintain focus when learning.
 With a harness you lose control over the dog since it is difficult for the dog to feel a slight jiggle of the lead needed to keep the dog focused.
 Always use a lead to provide control over your dog.
 The lead should always have slack and used as an aid to keep the dog focused.

 What is the difference between JOG A DOG and a non-motorized slat or carpet treadmill?

 Non-motorized treadmills are a completely different exercise than motorized treadmills.
 In general, dogs will trot on a motorized treadmill and dogs will canter or gallop on a non-motorized treadmill.
 These are two completely different forms of movement (gait). for a dog the trot is a symmetrical movement requiring great coordination and is the least efficient (most difficult) means of locomotion.
 For these reasons it is the best form of movement for exercising a dog.
 The gallop or canter on the other-hand is a very efficient means of movement that a dog will typically use to cover long distances at a good speed.